Levels of Neonatal Care

 - Provide mechanical ventilation for a brief duration or continuous positive airway pressure

-- Stabilize infants born before 32-weeks gestation and weighing less than 1500g until transfer to a neonatal intensive care facility
+- Stabilize infants born before 32 weeks gestation and weighing less than 1,500 grams until transfer to a neonatal intensive care facility

 Level III (Neonatal Intensive Care Unit)